amranidev/scaffold-interface/README.md

 Scaffold Interface for laravel v5.1 it's simple and useful

->Generate OneToMany RelationShip just in few clicks available only on dev master.
+>Generate OneToMany RelationShip just in few clicks available only on dev-master.
+>if you want to test it.
+Require dev-master.

    ```json
     require : {